mplesser/azcam/docs/docs/index.md

 ## Operation
 While there are multiple pythonic ways to access the object instances in code, it is common to use the `api` instance to access most objects, available as `azcam.api`.
 On there server side the `controller` object, for example, can be accessed as `api.controller`.
 On the client side, the `api` object maps to the standard objects but with only a reduced set of exposed methods.
 So while `api.exposure.reset` may available to server and client code, `api.exposure.set_video_gain` may only be available on the sever.
 There is also a local database for temporary storage maintained in the *azcam.db* object.

-As an example, to get the current system wavelength and take an exposure, the commands using the *azcam-itl* environment are:
+As an example, the code below can be used to set the current system wavelength and take an exposure.
+It is assumed the the *azcam_itl* environment has been added to the python search path.

 ```python
 # server-side (azcamserver)